-Here are some thoughts to prepare you further for reading the next section of "Living in God's Mission Today".
+Here are some thoughts to prepare you further for reading the next section of Living in God's Mission Today.

-- 1. As this week's study is focusing specifically on our task in mission and as we have already studied several Bible texts about this, review in your mind what you have learned so far as you read the next section of the document. - 2.
+- 1. As this week's study is focusing specifically on our task in mission and as we have already studied several Bible texts about this, review in you mind what you have learned so far as you read the next section of the document. - 2.
 Think about ideas such as justice, salvation, heaven and hell and how these might be related to our task in mission.

-Now read the next section of "Living in God's Mission Today" in your group study.
+It is no exaggeration to say that in every local community in Canada, Now read the next section of Living in God's Mission Today in your group study.